Malthe Højholt

-Malthe Højholt (born 16 April 2001) is a Danish professional footballer who plays as a midfielder for Italian Serie B side Pisa SC.
+Malthe Højholt (born 16 April 2001) is a Danish professional footballer who plays as a midfielder for Ekstraklasa club Górnik Zabrze.

 Club career

 Højholt was born in Hjørring, Denmark, and progressed through the youth teams of Hjørring IF before joining the AaB academy at under-13 level.
 He made his Danish Superliga debut for AaB on 20 June 2020 in a game against FC Nordsjælland.

-On 13 August 2024 Højholt moved to Italian Serie B side Pisa SC on a long-term deal.
+On 13 August 2024, Højholt moved to Serie B side Pisa on a long-term deal.

+On 2 September 2026, Højholt joined Polish club Górnik Zabrze on a three-year contract, for an undisclosed fee.